 If you are in an abusive relationship your safety and security is of utmost importance.
 The Sanctuary Scheme, as it is known, is a way of helping you feel safe in your own home.

-The scheme is a result of the partnership formed between Willow Park Housing Trust, along with other housing associations in Manchester, and the Greater Manchester Police to help victims of domestic abuse.
+The scheme is a result of the partnership formed between WCHG, along with other housing associations in Manchester, and the Greater Manchester Police to help victims of domestic abuse.

 What is it?